cubedserver/server-setup/README.md

     wget -qO- https://raw.githubusercontent.com/cubedserver/server-setup/master/server-setup.sh | bash -s -- [OPTIONS]
 OPTIONS:

+-h|--help                   Print help
 -t|--timezone               Standard system timezone --docker-compose-version    Version of the docker compose to be installed --root-password             New root user password.
-The script forces the password update --default-user              Alternative user (with super powers) that will be used for deploys and remote access later --default-password
+The script forces the password update --default-user              Alternative user (with super powers) that will be used for deploys and remote access later --default-user-password
---workdir                   Folder where all files of this setup will be stored --spaces                    Subfolders where applications will be allocated -n|--docker-networks        Docker networks to be created -b|--boilerplate            Proxy templates to be installed.
+--workdir                   Folder where all files of this setup will be stored --spaces                    Subfolders where applications will be allocated (eg. apps, backups) -n|--docker-networks        Docker networks to be created -b|--boilerplate            Proxy templates to be installed.
 Currently traefik and nginx are available -a|--additional-apps        Additional applications that will be installed along with the proxy